Larry Hillblom

-Larry Lee Hillblom (May 12, 1943 – May 21, 1995) was an American businessman and co-founder of the shipping company DHL Worldwide Express.
-After his disappearance, his estate paid $360 million to four impoverished children whom he had fathered as a result of "sex safari" trips in Southeast Asian countries, where he reportedly raped prepubescent girls and teenaged virgins.
+Larry Lee Hillblom (May 12, 1943 – May 21, 1995) was an American businessman and, alongside Adrian Dalsey and Robert Lynn, co-founded the shipping company DHL.
+After his disappearance in 1995, his estate paid $360 million to four impoverished children whom he had fathered as a result of "sex safari" trips in Southeast Asian countries, where he reportedly raped prepubescent girls and teenaged virgins.

 Early life and education

 Larry Hillblom was born on May 12, 1943, and raised in Kingsburg, California.
 During his youth, he went to the Concordia Lutheran Church and attended Kingsburg High School.
 He attended Reedley College and Fresno State, eventually earning a law degree at the University of California, Berkeley's Boalt Hall School of Law and briefly clerked for San Francisco based attorney Melvin Belli.

 Company history

 In December 1969, Matson Navigation Co. introduced new container ships (Hawaiian Enterprise Class) into its Hawaii cargo service.
 They were considerably faster than the older ships they replaced, and they saved several days off the crossing time from the US west coast to Hawaii.
 But with these faster vessels, the shipping documents could not be delivered by U.S. Postal Service to their Hawaii customers before the arrival of the goods.

 Hillblom approached Matson and told them that he could get their documents delivered in time.
 He did so by purchasing tickets for airline passengers who could take 350 lb of accompanied baggage, and sending the Matson shipping documents with them.
 Other Hawaii companies with time-sensitive documents learned about and started to use the service.